beeva-arturomartinez/beeva-best-practices/devops/configuration_management/README.md

 ```
 It is recommended that global variable starts with ````hiera_<name>```` so it will be easier to know where it comes from in a error case.

-Thank that interpolation method it is possible to define variables repeated in one place of the configuration file and reference them in the rest of the hierarchy.
+Thanks that interpolation method it is possible to define variables repeated in one place of the configuration file and reference them in the rest of the hierarchy.
 It is recommended that the hiera configuration file to have the modules ordered alphabetically for a easier reading, the global variables will be set as first section in the file.

 If possible, to changing the value easily, the interpolated variable will be set in the lower hierarchy level (for example, in common.yaml), and will be overwriten in the upper level if necessary.

-When refering from another file, it will be used the assigned section to global variables to point which are being used , and what level of hierarchy.
+When refering from other file, it will be used the assigned section to global variables to point which are being used , and what level of hierarchy.
 ```
 ################################################################# HIERA VARIABLES
 # Global variables used from common.yaml: